Tearsheet

 AI Analysis | Feedback

-Greg Hart became President and CEO of Coursera and a member of the Board on February 3, 2025.
-He brings over 25 years of leadership in technology-driven innovation and operational excellence.
-Prior to Coursera, he spent 23 years at Amazon, where he served as Technical Advisor to Jeff Bezos and led the development of Amazon Alexa/Echo from its inception to launch.
+Greg Hart joined Coursera as President and CEO in February 2025, bringing over 25 years of leadership experience in technology-driven innovation and operational excellence.
+Prior to Coursera, he spent 23 years at Amazon, where he served as Technical Advisor to Jeff Bezos and led the development of Amazon Alexa/Echo from its inception.
 He also oversaw the global expansion of Prime Video.
-From 2020 to 2023, Mr. Hart was Chief Product Officer and then Chief Operating Officer at Compass, a real estate brokerage, and helped the company go public.
-He joined the Bose Corporation Board in December 2024.
+From 2020 to 2023, Hart was a key leader at Compass, where he served as Chief Product Officer and later Chief Operating Officer, and helped the company go public.

 Mustafa Furniturewala, Chief Technology Officer

-Mustafa Furniturewala is the Chief Technology Officer at Coursera, a position he assumed on April 1, 2024, after joining the company in 2014.
-He oversees Coursera's infrastructure, data, and information technology teams, ensuring the platform operates at scale and driving innovation in learning technology.
-Prior to his time at Coursera, Mr. Furniturewala held various engineering roles at Twitter, Evernote, and Citrix Systems.
+Mustafa Furniturewala is the Chief Technology Officer at Coursera, responsible for infrastructure and information technology teams, ensuring the platform operates at scale and driving innovation.
+Before joining Coursera in 2014, he held various engineering roles at Twitter, Evernote, and Citrix Systems.

 AI Analysis | Feedback